FTAsr/STS/README.md

 ## Mode of operations
 We have provided two modes of operation to run our system:
 1. Interacive mode: You can provide the gold answer, student answer, grading scale, threshold for feedabck etc at the command line or console.
+You can also view visualization of important keywords in gold answer with their resepective percentages of importance.
+Once you close the visualization, important keywords missed in student answer are displayed at the console.

 2. Batch Mode: This mode is suitable for calculating similarity scores for large input files.

 ## Configurable parameters